Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 Know the Difference & Act Early

-Each spring, homeowners across Wilmington, Leland, and Ogden face the same challenge of identifying flying ants vs. termites.
-While they may look similar at a glance, the difference matters.
+Each spring, homeowners across Wilmington, Leland, and Ogden face the same challenge of identifying flying ants versus termites.
+They may look similar at a glance, but the difference matters.

 If you are unsure what you are seeing or want peace of mind, call (910) 707-3830 to schedule a termite inspection in Wilmington.